4 US troops die in Norway plane crash; unrelated to Ukraine | Law-Order

 - Finland

-Norway's prime minister said Saturday that four US soldiers were killed in a plane crash during a NATO exercise unrelated to the Ukraine war.
+Four US soldiers were killed in a plane crash during a NATO exercise unrelated to the Ukraine war, Norway's prime minister said Saturday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)